Shakib Khan: Religious views

 Shakib Khan is a practicing sunni Muslim.
 He performed Umrah in 2018 and January 2024.
 In January 2016, he participated in the final prayer of the Bishwa Ijtema.
 He also appeared as a guest on NTV's Quran competition titled PHP Quraner Alo.

 Political views

-Shakib Khan was supposed to participate in the Eleventh Parliamentary Election of Bangladesh in 2018.
+Shakib Khan was supposed to participate in the 11th Parliamentary Election of Bangladesh in 2018.
 On 10 November 2018, he said that he would buy the nomination papers for Bangladesh Awami League on 11 November.
 However, he changed his mind that night and stated that, he was not voting.
 He stated that, "It is not right for mine to leave cinema and be busy with anything else right now.
 It is possible to serve the country through cinema.
 So I decided not to take part in the election after discussing with my close ones."
 He praised prime minister Sheikh Hasina in that one minute video message.
 Khan referred to her as a Loving Mother and a Symbol of Development.

+On 15 August 2025, Khan expressed condolences on the death anniversary of Bangabandhu Sheikh Mujibur Rahman.
+His statement subsequently drew widespread criticism.
+Following this, a protest demonstration was organised in Dhaka, during which Khan and 30 other public figures were described by protesters as cultural fascists.

+He later denied having any affiliation with a political party in an interview with Samakal.